roncli/spritefont-js/README.md

 ## Version History

 ### v0.1.2 - 4/22/2023
-* Add word word breaks for spaces.
+* Add word breaks for spaces.

 ### v0.1.1 - 5/21/2022
 * Use crisp edges for fonts in browsers that allow it.